gcalderone/Gnuplot.jl/docs/src/basic.md

  - `bmargin=...` => `set bmargin ...`;
  - `tmargin=...` => `set tmargin ...`;

-All such keywords can be abbreviated to unambiguous names.
+All keywords can be abbreviated to unambiguous names.

 By using the above keywords the first lines of the previous example:
 ```julia